-An Unlikely Coalition A strikingly diverse array of organizations came together to support the goal of ending civil asset forfeiture, so much so that it almost sounds like the beginning of a "walks into a bar joke."
-The ACLU of New Mexico and the New Mexico Drug Policy Alliance - two progressive organizations -teamed up with two more conservative organizations, the Institute for Justice and the Rio Grande Foundation, as well as former Republican Attorney General Harold Stratton and former New Mexico legislator Brad Cates, who also served as the director to the Justice Department's Asset Forfeiture Program in President Reagan's administration.
+And so, despite attempts to rein in policing for profit, the practice continued not much abated.
+A strikingly diverse array of organizations came together to support the goal of ending civil asset forfeiture, so much so that it almost sounds like the beginning of a "walks into a bar joke."
+The ACLU of New Mexico and the New Mexico Drug Policy Alliance - two progressive organizations -teamed up with two more conservative organizations, the This Used To Be A Drug Dealer's Car Now It's Ours!
+TULSA POLICE Honest, though perhaps lacking in subtlety.

+An Unlikely Coalition Attempts to Tame the Beast Policing for profit has taken our justice system into some dark places.
+For evidence of that you need look no further than the recording of former Las Cruces City Attorney Pete Connolly's comments last year during a vehicle forfeiture seminar.
+Speaking to a room filled with local government and law enforcement officials, he laughed about targeting people with expensive property for arrest.
+"We always try to get, every once in a while, like maybe a Institute for Justice and the Rio Grande Foundation, as well as former Republican Attorney General Harold Stratton and former New Mexico legislator Brad Cates, who also served as the director to the Justice Department's Asset Forfeiture Program in President Reagan's administration.
 Cates, former national asset forfeiture czar, has done an about-face on the issue, writing in an op-ed for the Washington Post, "Over time ... the tactic has turned into an evil itself, with the corruption it engendered among government and law enforcement coming to clearly outweigh any benefits."
 "The diversity and breadth of the coalition really illustrate how strongly people from across the spectrum have come Continued on page 4.

-Executive Director's Notes:
+American Civil Liberties Union of New Mexico Executive Director's Notes: